vogelfr/Flashcard/README.md

 - `$`:  Delimits a tab character *inside* of the card
 - Any line starting with `//` will be ignored (since v 2.0.2)

-The symbols '|', '$' and '\n' also break the flow of the proram, requiring the user to type in enter to continue the execution.
+The symbols '|', '$' and '\n' also break the flow of the program, requiring the user to type in enter to continue the execution.

 ## Closing